Clinical Medical Assisting Short-Term Technical Certificate

 Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of MTH 0500 with a grade of C or higher within the past ten (10) years.
 Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten (10) years or an appropriate recent high school Algebra II grade in accordance with College policy.

-Grade Point Average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (college prepatory courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Clinical Medical Assisting Curriculum.
+Grade Point Average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (college preparatory courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Clinical Medical Assisting Curriculum.

 In order to progress through the program, students must maintain an overall GPA of 2.0 and a grade of C or better in BIO-1105 and all MAS and MST courses.
-Admitted students who drop out, must complete and submit a request for reintatement into the MAS courses.
+Admitted students who drop out, must complete and submit a request for reinstatement into the MAS courses.
 Students must have an overall GPA of 2.0 and may be required to retake technical courses that are more than one-to-two years old to be considered for reinstatement.

 Health and Background Check Requirements